 - Preheat Your Roaster

 Preheating is essentially loading and storing thermal energy in the barrel of your roaster.
 If the drum isn’t preheated to the correct temperature, you’ll have less conductive energy to transfer to the coffee.
 In this situation, you may be forced to apply more flame to compensate.
 Then, when the barrel is up to temperature, you’ll need to lower the flame.
-Relying on varying levels of conductive and convective heat from batch to batch, makes it difficult to achieve consistent results.
+Relying on varying levels of conductive and convective heat from batch to batch, makes it difficult to achieve consistency in results.